karina-yuk/ShopEase/README.md

 ## Description

-This is an e-commerce backend application.
-It was developed using JavaScript, Sequelize, MySQL Workbench, Express.js, and Node.js.
+ShopEase is a back end application that allows users to create, read, update, and delete products and categories.
+The application is built using JavaScript, Node.js, Express.js, and MySQL.
 Insomnia was used to demonstrate the functionality of the localhost server.

 ## Table of Contents